hanwendong1/instructionteam/content/0-page.md

 - Here's the results page:

-{% include figure.html img="results page.jpg" alt="Results page" caption="Results page" width="100%" %}
+{% include figure.html img="resultspage.jpg" alt="Results page" caption="Results page" width="100%" %}

 - Refine results by navigating to the "Refine Results" and "Limit To" sections to add filters to the search results.
 Check the box to narrow down the search to "Peer-Reviewed" journals and choose a specific date range if necessary.